anikifoss/vibe-games-oss/README.md

 # vibe-games-oss

-A collection of games and demos to showcase the progress of LLM coding capabilities.
+A collection of games and demos to showcase the progress of LLM coding and creative capabilities.

 Jump to the [website](https://anikifoss.github.io/vibe-games-oss/) to play the games.